Table Of Content

 The above code scrapes TikTok comments data using two main functions:

-• scrape_comments: To construct the comments API URL for the desired forum in a way that incorporates the offset of comments and makes a get request to obtain the comment data in the JSON format.
+• scrape_comments: To construct the comments API URL for the desired forum in a way that incorporates the offset of comments and makes a GET request to obtain the comment data in the JSON format.

 • parse_comments: This one specifies how the comments API responses should be parsed to get valuable data using JMESPath.